seanasyed/csci201finalproject/CSCI201_FinalProject_BruteForce/doc/README.txt

 - SampleLab.sql
 - SampleQuiz.sql

+Make sure both your username and password are `root`.

 2. Ensure all of the scripts were executed without any errors.

 3. Launch Eclipse and open the project `CSCI201_FinalProject_BruteForce` in `csci201finalproject` folder.
 Change constant variable `ROOT` in `ICS.java` file under